ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Raw HTTP handling

-A web action may elect to interpret and process an incoming HTTP body directly, without the promotion of a JSON object to first class properties available to the action input (e.g., `args.name` vs parsing `args.__ow_query`).
-This is done via a `raw-http` [annotation](annotations.md).
-Using the same example show earlier, but now as a "raw" HTTP web action receiving `name` both as a query parameters and as JSON value in the HTTP request body:
+A web action can elect to interpret and process an incoming HTTP body directly, without the promotion of a JSON object to first class properties available to the action input (for example, `args.name` versus parsing `args.__ow_query`).
+This process is done through a `raw-http` [annotation](annotations.md).
+Using the same example that was shown earlier, but now as a "raw" HTTP web action that receives `name`, both as a query parameter, and as JSON value in the HTTP request body:
 ```
  curl https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello.json?name=Jane -X POST -H "Content-Type: application/json" -d '{"name":"Jane"}'
 ```